Yaqub Sanu

+He is credited with coining the phrase "Egypt for the Egyptians" (مصر للمصريين) and, through his political writing, inspiring the Egyptian military officer Ahmed Urabi to revolt (1879–1882).

 Early life

-Sanu was born to an Egyptian Jewish family.
-His father worked for Prince Yaken, the grandson of Muhammad Ali Pasha, Khedive of Egypt and Sudan.
-When Yaqub was thirteen, he wrote an Arabic poem and recited it in front of the prince, who was fascinated by the young boy's talents.
-The prince later sent him to be educated in Livorno, Italy in 1853, where he studied Arts and Literature.
+Sanu was born in 1839 in Cairo of the Khedivate of Egypt to an Italian father from Livorno, a Sephardic protegé named Raphael, and an Egyptian Jewish mother.
+His father worked for Prince Ahmad Yegen, the grandson of Muhammad Ali Pasha, Khedive of Egypt and Sudan.
+Yaʿqūb Ṣanūʻ grew up and was educated in a multilingual environment, exposed to Italian, Arabic, French, Hebrew, and English.
+When he was thirteen, he wrote an Arabic poem and recited it in front of the prince, who was fascinated by the young boy's talents.
+The prince later sent him to be educated in Livorno, Italy, in 1853, where he studied Arts and Literature.
 When he returned to Egypt in 1855, he worked as a tutor for the prince's children before he became a teacher in the Arts and Crafts School in Cairo.

 Journalism and theater

-Sanua became active as a journalist in Egypt, writing in a number of languages, including Arabic and French.
+Sanu became active as a journalist in Egypt, writing in a number of languages, including Arabic and French.
 He played an important role in the development of Egyptian theatre in the 1870s, both as a writer of original plays in Arabic and with his adaptations of French plays.
 However, it was as a satirical nationalist journalist that he became famous in his day, becoming a thorn in the side of both the Khedive and the British colonists.
 In 1870, the Khedive, Ismail Pasha, financially supported Sanu's theatre company and proclaimed him "Molière of Egypt."
 His plays often featured very colloquial Egyptian Arabic and nationalist themes.
+Looking to engage non-Muslim women for his modern style of theatre, Sanu found two poor Jewish girls from Ottoman Syria: Milia Dayan and her sister Liza.
+As they were illiterate, he instructed them to read and write as well as in acting, and they started their career in Sanu's theatrical troupe.

 Sanu and the Khedive had a falling out in 1876 when Egypt's bankruptcy led Ismail to withdraw his support.
 Sanu mercilessly caricatured both Ismail the Magnificent and Egypt's British rulers as bumbling buffoons in his journalism and especially in his cartoons.
 He was also the first journalist to write in Egyptian Arabic, which was intended to appeal to a mass audience, and his cartoons could be easily understood by even the illiterate.